hemidactylus/katasandbox/repair-improvements/intro.md

-Intro para
+With the 4.0 release of Apache Cassandra™, there have been improvements to incremental repair: the process is now more reliable, robust, easier to manage and ready for use in production.

-In this scenario you will learn:
+In this scenario you will:

-- a
+- populate a small cluster with data and introduce the need for repair
-- b
+- execute incremental repair and observe the data being reconciled between nodes
-- Setup & Create Data
+- learn how to manage repairs on a Cassandra cluster.